fillipe-gsm/demo-robust-moo/README.md

 # demo-robust-moo

-This is a small toolbox that implements the Differential Evolution for Multiobjective Optimization (DEMO) but adapted to handle uncertainties in the variables.
+This is a small **Octave** toolbox that implements the Differential Evolution for Multiobjective Optimization (DEMO) but adapted to handle uncertainties in the variables.
 The details of the method are given in [1].

 In the algorithms folder there are the demo_opt.m and demo_robust.m files, together with some auxiliary ones.
 The first file implements the original DEMO that can (or rather tries to) solve any multi-objective problem, while the second is the adapted version to handle the case when the variables have uncertainties.
 By typing help demo_opt or help demo_robust the user can see the syntax of the function, together with examples of how to use them.